tonyvx/007x/hr_efficiency/HR_Analysis.md

 ![](HR_Analysis_files/figure-html/ggpairs_continous_attibutes-1.png)<!-- -->

-####number_project (Number of projects)
-* employees involved in 3-5 projects have high satisfaction level, less than 3 projects or more than 5 projects satisfaction is low
-* last_evaluation increases with number_project
-* average_monthly_hours also increases with number_project
-* number of employees leaving (left=1) is high at 2 or less improves for 3 projects and then slowly creeps up until 5 projects and goes down
-* Overall Looks like 3-5 projects would mean less employees quiting and good employee satisfaction.

-####average_monthly_hours (Average monthly hours)
-* relation to satisfaction or last_evaluation is not very obvious
-* average_monthly_hours seems to increase with number_project
-* employees leaving (left=1)
-  + 150 hours +/- 25 shows high number of employees leaving
-	+ Again 225 hours and more employees leaving creaps to peak at around 250 hours and dips gradually to 300 hours
-	+ 175 hours - 225 hours for average_monthly_hours seems to have low rate of employees leaving

-####last_evaluation (Latest evaluation rating for the employee, ranges 0=low to 1=high)
-* Between 0.4 to 0.6 evaluation rating, employees leaving (left=1) is high.
-* It goes down at mid level and then picks up at around 0.75 and peaks around 0.85
-* So low and higher end of evaluation rating employees leaving is high.
-* Though one's leaving at lower rating is good for the company but the employees leaving having high rating is a concern for the company.

-####satisfaction_level (Measure of employee statisfaction level, ranges 0=low to 1=high)
-* number projects between 3-5 show high satisfaction, less projects or too many projects tend to lower satisfaction
-* employees leaving have lower satisfaction than employees not leaving the company

-####time_spend_company
-* Employees who have been with the company 4-6 years seems to be having evaluation rating higher as well as higher average monthly hours.
-* Employees who have been with comapny for 3 years shows higher rate of leaving company
-* with respect to satisfaction level, intial years its high and its dips by 4 years and then picks up and stabilizes.
-* Between 3 - 4 years period we see satisfaction level dipping and a peak in employees leaving.
-This is an area to be looked into.

-####overall
+* We can see attributes _number_project_, _average_monthly_hours_, _last_evaluation_, _time_spend_company_ having correlation to _left_ and _satisfaction_level_.
-Looks like employees involved in 3 -5 projects and putting in 175 hours - 225 hours average monthly hours have lower rate of leaving company and have high satisfaction level.
+* Looks like employees involved in 3 -5 projects and putting in 175 hours - 225 hours average monthly hours have lower rate of leaving company and have high satisfaction level.
-Assuming 22 working days a month, 175 hours - 225 hours average monthly hours translates to 8 - 10 hrs per day.
+* Assuming 22 working days a month, 175 hours - 225 hours average monthly hours translates to 8 - 10 hrs per day.

 ```r